 - Under Blob Service, click Containers, then click + Container, enter the Name azureaudit-failover, and select Private for the Public Access Level.
 Click OK.

-- In the Activity log window, click Export.
+In the Activity log window, click Diagnostic Settings.

-- In the Event hub policy, leave the default policy, RootManageSharedAccessKey, or select another as desired.
+Event hub policy name.
+Leave the default policy, RootManageSharedAccessKey, or select another as desired.

 If logs are not flowing into Sumo Logic, see Troubleshooting.